 The American Civil Liberties Union of Kentucky promotes, protects, and defends individuals’ rights guaranteed by the U.S. and Kentucky Constitutions.
 One of the ways we accomplish that mission is by litigating cases in Kentucky’s state and federal courts that will have a broad impact on civil liberties, either by setting a legal precedent or by affecting the policies and actions of public officials.
 Our efforts include providing direct legal representation to individuals in certain cases and filing amicus (friend-of-the-court) briefs where significant civil liberties are implicated.

 Because our legal efforts focus on defending individuals’ civil liberties, our cases challenge governmental action in a variety of contexts, including challenges to governmental agencies and organizations, municipalities, public schools, and the police.

-If you believe your rights have been violated and would like to receive help from the ACLU of Kentucky, you may submit your request by downloading and filling out our Legal Assistance Request form and returning it to: ACLU of Kentucky, attn: Legal Intake, 325 W. Main Street, Suite 2210, Louisville, KY 40202.
+If you believe your rights have been violated and would like to receive help from the ACLU of Kentucky, you may submit a request online or mail a hard copy.
+Learn more about requesting legal assistance and submit a form here, or click below.